 Protein expression is a complex topic with many variables.
-Therefore, it is e.g. hard to predict whether a recombinant protein is expressed soluble or forms inclusion bodies or is partially degraded.
-To be prepared for the most common difficulties (see below) the attachment of two tags to a recombinant protein provides the flexibility to obtain a highly pure and homogenous protein preparation.
+Therefore, it is e.g. hard to predict whether a recombinant protein is expressed in a soluble form or whether it forms inclusion bodies or is partially degraded.
+To be prepared for the most common difficulties (see below) the attachment of two tags to a recombinant protein provides the ability of obtaining highly pure and homogenous protein preparations.

-Important reasons for two different affinity tags on one protein are
+Important reasons for two different affinity tags on one protein:

 - Purification of full length proteins